C319 Physics-Astronomy Building

 The emerging field of astrobiology benefits from and is shaped by the perspectives of multiple disciplines directed at a common problem.
 It benefits also from the breadth of perspective offered by diversity in culture and race among the program's participants.

 Graduate Certificate Program

 UW academic departments participating in the graduate certificate program in astrobiology provide expertise in the following primary collaborating disciplines:

 Students wishing to participate in the astrobiology graduate certificate program must be accepted for admission by the PhD program of one of these departments.
 Contact the appropriate participating department for PhD program application requirements and deadlines.

 15 credits minimum, to include:

 Additional credits may be earned through:

-Successful completion of the certificate requires a minimum cumulative GPA of 3.00 for all required courses and a grade of 2.7 or higher for each elective course.
+Successful completion of the certificate requires a minimum cumulative 3.00 GPA for all required courses and a minimum 2.7 grade for each elective course.